michaeljoelphillips/phpls/README.md

 page](https://github.com/michaeljoelphillips/phpls/releases).

 PHPLS is compatible with any Language Client that can communicate over `STDIO` or TCP.
-PHPLS will run over `STDIO` by default, can be ran as a TCP server via the `--port` switch.
+PHPLS will run over `STDIO` by default, but can be ran as a TCP server via the `--port` switch.

 ```
 phpls --port=9900